Encryptioner/Coursera-HSE-Introduction-to-Deep-Learning/README.md

 5. You also can run `workon ENVIRONMENT_NAME` to get the shell.
 6. To install requirement packages `pip install -r requirements.txt`
 7. To install packages run `pip3 install <some-package>`
+8. Run your project in virtual environment when you are in IDE.
-8. To deactivate run `deactivate` on the shell.
+9. To deactivate run `deactivate` on the shell.

+## Submission

+All the submitted code is in `intro-to-dl-folder`

 ## Others